atticus-cummings/HLS-kelp/README.md

 In the meantime, feel free to try to replicate/borrow any of the code here.

-I will also be working to upload training data
+I will also soon upload training data so one can easily train their own model.